barbarer/py4e-int/_sources/conditional/MixedupCode.rst

     :adaptive:
     :numbered: left

-    The following program should determine whether a number is odd or even, but the lines are mixed up.
+    The following program should set the variale ``result`` to determine whether a number is odd or even, but the lines are mixed up.
     Be sure to indent correctly and watch out for extra pieces of code!
     -----
     x = 3